Smart Home 2.0

 Media server

 Currently I run Plex as an app on a WD PR2100 NAS, with the drives configured in RAID 1, meaning I have data duplicated across two 2TB disks.
-The NAS is also doing incremental updating to an external cloud provider.
+The NAS is also doing incremental backups to an external cloud provider.

 Lights, shutters and marquees